bgoonz/gists-revamp/by-extension/markdown/The-Comple.md

 Typically, you pass only a single argument to `JSON.stringify()` and `JSON.parse()`.
 Both functions accept an optional second argument that allows us to extend the JSON format.

 `JSON.stringify()` also takes an optional third argument.
 If you would like your JSONformatted string to be human-readable (if it is being used as a configuration file, for example), then you should pass null as the second argument and pass a number or string as the third argument.
 If the third argument is a number, then it will use that number of spaces for each indentation level.
-If the third argument is a string of whitespace (such as ‘\\t’), it will use that string for each level of indent.
+If the third argument is a string of whitespace (such as '\\t'), it will use that string for each level of indent.

 ### JSON Customizations